mark99i/vesc-display-install/README.md

 The first part,`vesc-uart`, holds the connection to the serial interface connected to the ESC.
 Starts an HTTP server for receiving requests, receives data from ESC when requests are received and returns it as a JSON structure.
-`vesc-uart` also supports tcp transport, for connecting to tcp server VescTool
+`vesc-uart` also supports tcp transport, for connecting to tcp server VescTool. ( https://github.com/mark99i/vesc-uart )

-The second part, `vesc-display`, receives data via the API and displays it in the PyQt5-based user interface
+The second part, `vesc-display`, receives data via the API and displays it in the PyQt5-based user interface. ( https://github.com/mark99i/vesc-display )

 If necessary, the parts can be located on different devices (and in different places), only ip connectivity is required